ntorbeck/LFG/README.md

 #### Campaign Creator:
 10. camp_gen.html
-    - Modified from Survey, uses SQLite for the database instead of CSV.
+    - Modified from my CS50 Survey project, uses SQLite for the database instead of CSV.
     - Shows a simple form asking for information about your campaign.
     - By creating a campaign, you are set as its Dungeon Master, giving you special privileges.
       - As dm you can see the backstories of any characters that join your campaign(if one is provided).